hdShang/arxiv-daily/docs/cs-CV/2025-08-18/papers/250813013v1-egotwin-dreaming-body-and-view-in-first-person.md

 ---
 layout: default
-title: EgoTwin: Dreaming Body and View in First Person
+title: "EgoTwin: Dreaming Body and View in First Person"
 ---

 # EgoTwin: Dreaming Body and View in First Person